MERILÄ LAB

 PhD Candidate

 I have loved cats ever since I was a child.
 Growing up, I would count the number of cats I saw on the streets and name them individually (my first ever population census!).
-As I learned more about the beautiful and amazing creatures in nature, I became fascinated by a diverse range of animals and that sets my path to becoming a biologist.
+As I learned more about the beautiful and amazing creatures in nature, I became fascinated by a diverse range of animals, which set my path to becoming a biologist.
 I obtained a BSc in Zoology at the University of Edinburgh, where I developed an interest in conservation genetics.
-Afterwards, I obtained a master’s degree in Computational Methods in Ecology and Evolution at Imperial College London.
+Afterwards, I received a master’s degree in Computational Methods in Ecology and Evolution at Imperial College London.
 Previous projects I’ve worked on include the genetics of red squirrels in Scotland (Roslin Institute, University of Edinburgh), and the habitat suitability of urban mammals in Greater London (Zoological Society London, ZSL).

 Zhenyue Wang